| Home | New Testament Studies | Thessalonians Table of Contents | Previous Section | Next Section |

 ▣ "we were comforted" Paul uses this compound word ("with" and "call") often.
 It has several senses.

-3:8 "for now we really live" Paul is using imagery to express his release from tension because of the good news about this church.
+3:8 "for now we really live" Paul is using emotional imagery to express his release from his deep concern because of the good news about this church.

 ▣ "if you stand firm in the Lord" This is a Greek CONDITIONAL SENTENCE, combining FIRST CLASS and THIRD CLASS conditions, thereby adding contingency to Paul's statement.
 He assumed that they would stand firm but that remained for him to see (cf. 1 Thess.
 2:1 and 3:5).